Featured speaker at:

 About

-Her career began in academia, working for the small women’s college where she received her bachelor’s degree.
+Dr. Moore's career began in academia, working for the small women’s college where she received her bachelor’s degree.
 With a lifelong love of education, she has completed both an MBA and a doctorate in Healthcare Management.
 Dr. Moore is passionate about topics such as employee retention and job satisfaction as well as personal identity and how it intersects with the meaning of work.
 She speaks to inform leaders and Human Resources professionals and to inspire attendees to consider their own career paths in new ways.

-Featured Talks
+Featured Talks and Workshops

 Who Do You Say That You Are?
 The Intersection Between Identity and Job Satisfaction